 A regulated profession is one that sets its own standards of practice for workers to legally work in their profession in Ontario.
 It's common for regulated professions to accept one type of credential assessment report and not the other, or provide their own credential assessment services, depending on their specific standards.
 If you're applying to a program that will lead to a career in a regulated profession, be sure to research the credential assessment requirements before you order your credential assessment report, to avoid having to redo it.

-You can learn more about regulated and unregulated professions on the Ontario Immigration website.
+You can learn more about regulated and unregulated professions on the Ministry of Colleges and Universities website.

 Some colleges may request that you have your academic documents and transcripts translated.
 You can contact the colleges directly to help you find a document translating service, or for your convenience, we've included the contact information for one organization.
 Please contact them directly for pricing.